Amazon DynamoDB Connector Example¶

 - Remove created employee details table.

 All seven operations are exposed via an API.
-The API with the context /resources
+The API with the context /resources has seven resources

 For more information about these operations, please refer to the Amazon DynamoDB connector reference guide.